scchan/hcc_wiki/Developer Information.md

 cd libcxxabi
 mkdir build
 cd build
-# Without -DCMAKE_CXX_FLAGS="-std=c++11", clang++ seems to use c++03, so libcxxabi which seems to be written in C++11 can't be compiled.
-It could be a CMakeLists.txt bug of libcxxabi.
+# Without -DCMAKE_CXX_FLAGS="-std=c++11", Clang++ seems to use C++03, so libcxxabi (which is apparently written in C++11) won't compile.
+The problem could be a CMakeLists.txt bug in libcxxabi.
 cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/usr -DCMAKE_C_COMPILER=/usr/bin/clang -DCMAKE_CXX_COMPILER=/usr/bin/clang++ -DCMAKE_CXX_FLAGS="-std=c++11" -DLIBCXXABI_LIBCXX_INCLUDES=../../libcxx/include ..
 sudo make install
 cd ../..
 ```

-- Build libc++ again, this time with libc++abi support
+Build libc++ again, this time with libc++abi support:

 ```
 cd libcxx
 mkdir build2
 cd build2
-# This time, we want to compile libcxx with libcxxabi, so we have to specify LIBCXX_CXX_ABI=libcxxabi and the path to libcxxabi headers, LIBCXX_CXX_ABI_INCLUDE_PATHS.
+# This time, we want to compile libcxx with libcxxabi, so we must specify LIBCXX_CXX_ABI=libcxxabi and the path to the libcxxabi headers, LIBCXX_CXX_ABI_INCLUDE_PATHS.
 cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/usr -DCMAKE_C_COMPILER=/usr/bin/clang -DCMAKE_CXX_COMPILER=/usr/bin/clang++ -DLIBCXX_CXX_ABI=libcxxabi -DLIBCXX_CXX_ABI_INCLUDE_PATHS=../../libcxxabi/include ..
 sudo make install
 cd ../..
 ```

-By now libc++ and libc++abi should be built and installed on your Fedora/CentOS installation.
-You are able to continue build hcc from source now.
+You should now have succeeded in building libc++ and libc++abi and installing them on Fedora or CentOS.
+You can continue to build hcc from the source code.

 ****

-# Build hcc from source
+# Building hcc From Source Code

-Please use the following instructions to build from source as of now:
+To build hcc from the source code, follow these instructions:

 ```
 mkdir hcc